Golden Retriever pup

 Before 1920 when Lord Tweedmouth's Stud Book was accepted, the Kennel Club (UK) classified Golden Retrievers as yellow coloured Flat Coated Retrievers.
 By the time Mrs Charlesworth founded the first Golden Retriever Club in 1911, this new breed was rising in popularity both in Field Trials and in shows.
 For example in 1909, only 8 Goldens were entered at the famous Crufts Dog Show.
 But by 1949, the entries in the Kennel Club Stud Book (listed by winning at Shows or Field Trials) had reached 198.

-So beginning with the solid foundation of records being kept continuously for almost 200 years, the Golden Retriever's enormous popularity is due in no small part to his docile and loving temperament resulting from so many decades of dedicated breeding.
+Commencing with the solid foundation of records being kept continuously for almost 200 years, the Golden Retriever's enormous popularity is due in no small part to his docile and loving temperament resulting from so many decades of dedicated breeding.

-History of the Golden in Australia
+History of Golden Retrievers in Australia

 Golden Litter from Artificial Insemination 1979